Grant Of Representation, How To Apply, Objection & Confirmation

 7. Form P & A 38 (consent form)

 The forms are available at the Court registry and can also be downloaded online from the judiciary website: www.judiciary.go.ke.
-Further, It should be noted that Form P & A 38 is only required where the children surviving the deceased are adults wherein their consent is required for purposes of obtaining the grant.
-Where the widow is applying alone, she is exempted from availing a surety; exempted from filing Forms 57 and 11).
+Further, It should be noted that Form P & A 38 is only required where the children surviving the deceased are adults wherein their consent is required to obtain the grant.
+Where the widow is applying alone, she is exempted from availing a surety; and exempted from filing Forms 57 and 11).

 Other Requirements…